 Anglicized form of the Gaelic given name Mac Beatha

 , implying holiness.
 This was the name of an 11th-century Scottish king.
 Shakespeare based his play Macbeth

-Possibly inspired by MAGDALENA
+Possibly inspired by Magdalena

 .
-The Czech author Julius Zeyer created it for a character in his play 'Radúz and Mahulena
+The Czech author Julius Zeyer created it for a character in his play Radúz and Mahulena

-Marius m Ancient Roman, Romanian, German, Dutch, Norwegian, Danish, French
+Marius m Ancient Roman, Romanian, German, Dutch, Norwegian, Danish, French, Lithuanian

-Roman family name which was derived either from MARS
+Roman family name that was derived either from Mars

 , the name of the Roman god of War, or else from the Latin root mas, maris